BjoernBoss/wasgen/README.md

 The `wasm::BinaryWriter` produces `WASM`, and the `wasm::TextWriter` produces a `utf-8` encoded `WAT` string.
 The `wasm::SplitWriter` duplicates the output to multiple separate writers.

 Note: When using the library incorrectly, such as defining imports after the first non-imports have been added, a `wasm::Exception` will be thrown.
+As finalizing a module also performs various checks, which could throw exceptions, these checks are not performed by `wasm::Module::~Module`, but must rather be invoked explicitly by calling `wasm::Module::close()`.

 The following example to produce `WAT`:
 ```C++